Picking a Healthy Lifestyle that Works for You DLS blog

 You don’t need to run 10 miles/day to see results.
 Moderate exercise includes, but is not limited to: biking at a slow pace (5-10mph), canoeing, ballroom dancing, gardening, walking briskly, water aerobics, etc.

-This not only increases your calorie burn, it also improves bone density, increases your dexterity and flexibility, and lowers your risk for certain diseases like diabetes and heart disease.
-You don’t need an expensive gym, either – push-ups, squats, lifting objects found at home (water bottles, etc.) – you can do this in front of your favorite show!
+This not only increases your calorie burn but also improves bone density, increases your dexterity and flexibility, and lowers your risk for certain diseases like diabetes and heart disease.
+You don’t need an expensive gym, either—push-ups, squats, lifting objects found at home (water bottles, etc.)—you can do this in front of your favorite show!

-While you will find proponents of all different diets, there are some basic rules to follow that will help you achieve that elusive balanced diet and, in doing so, feel better, look better, and have more energy.
+While you will find proponents of all different diets, some basic rules will help you achieve that elusive balanced diet and, in doing so, feel better, look better, and have more energy.
 Your body will thank you!

-The SAD diet (Standard American Diet) is relies heavily on processed foods rife with added chemicals and hard-to-pronounce ingredients.
-Try this: shop the perimeter of your grocery store and, if you can’t pronounce a food’s ingredients, keep it out of your cart.
+The SAD diet (Standard American Diet) relies heavily on processed foods rife with added chemicals and hard-to-pronounce ingredients.
+Try this: shop the perimeter of your grocery store, and if you can’t pronounce a food’s ingredients, keep it out of your cart.
 Better yet, focus only on foods that have NO label.
 Think whole fruits and vegetables, lean cuts of meat, seafood, low-fat dairy, and whole grains.

 It is very easy to overeat – and overdo – your daily calories if you aren’t aware of portion sizes.
 Check out www.healthyeating.org for a guide, and always be wary of portions when eating at a restaurant.
 You are almost guaranteed to consume 2-3 (if not more) times the recommended portion size when eating out.

-This is not about fasting, this is about taking a moment to check in with yourself before you reach for a candy bar or bag of chips at 2 pm.
+This is not about fasting; it is about checking in with yourself before reaching for a candy bar or bag of chips at 2 pm.
 Are you really hungry or just thirsty?
 Or bored?
 While you must meet your daily calorie needs, you also want to minimize the additional snacking.
-Take a 10-minute walk, have a glass of water, start on a new task – chances are, you’ll find the “hunger” passes. *To determine your daily calorie needs, there are many tools online, including the Mayo Clinic, Active.com, and Nutritiondata.self.com.
+Take a 10-minute walk, have a glass of water, and start on a new task – chances are, you’ll find the “hunger” passes. *To determine your daily calorie needs, there are many tools online, including the Mayo Clinic, Active.com, and Nutritiondata.self.com.

 Finally, you will be far more successful at making necessary lifestyle changes if you find ways to make it enjoyable.
-Find a physical activity that you enjoy – if you hate running and make that your go-to exercise, chances are you will give up.
-Engage a friend or family member – having an exercise partner will both keep you accountable and keep things fun.
-Challenge others to eat healthy – keep an online record of your diet and exercise progress (ex. www.myfitnesspal.com) and challenge a friend to do the same.
+Find a physical activity you enjoy – if you hate running and make that your go-to exercise, you will give up.
+Engage a friend or family member – having an exercise partner will keep you accountable and keep things fun.
+Challenge others to eat healthily – keep an online record of your diet and exercise progress (ex., www.myfitnesspal.com) and challenge a friend to do the same.
 Take a cooking class – or look up new recipes to help make healthy food more enticing.
 Any time you enjoy what you are doing, you are much more likely to stick with it!

 For more DLS, check out other blogs and visit us on FacebookLinkedInInstagram, or YouTube!